organix/uart/README.md

 In the following descriptions,
 `reg` indicates a string which names a logical "register" whose value may be read/written by the instruction.
+We assume the assembler can do liveness analysis and assign logical registers to physical registers on a given CPU.
 Literal values are limited to numbers, strings, `true`, `false`, and `null`.

     { "action": "literal", "value": value, "result": reg }